kylep/pericak.com/index.md

 ---

 ```
-If you're a Pericak and want a link here or a @pericak.com email address, let me know.
+If you're a Pericak and want a link here or an @pericak.com email address, let me know.
- -Kyle
 ```